DEC 5, 2018 LABOR CONFERENCE

 Kerry is Program Manager for MAS Labor, based in Lovingston, Virginia, the country’s largest supplier of H-2A and H-2B legal guest workers.
 MAS provides H-2 services in 46 states and in virtually every agricultural sector from apiculture to viticulture.
 Kerry originally made farm calls for MAS; advising clients on how to stay in compliance with the highly regulated H-2A program.
 Kerry’s responsibilities now include business development for MAS, reporting directly to the owners of the company.
 This work has him exhibiting and speaking to agricultural and horticultural groups all over the country.
 Recent participants have credited Kerry as being the first speaker to leave them truly understanding the H-2A program.

-Jason Resnick, VP and General Counsel for Western Growers,
+Jason Resnick, Western Growers, Vice President and General Counsel

 Panel segment: Farm labor contractors and use of H2A workers